dr-daisuke-urano/Plant-Hyperspectral/README.md

 4. To isolate and select leaf specific region, apply masking technique:

 a.
 Highlight the plant pixel by multiplying pre-defined plant reference spectrum with hyperspectral data.
-Note: This reference spectrum that effectively distinguishes leaf pixels from the white background.
+Note that this reference spectrum that effectively distinguishes leaf pixels from the white background.
 Any commonly used masking methods can be used instead.
 ```python
 reference_pic = np.dot(hyperspectral_cube[:, :,10:200], plant_reference_spectrum)
 ```

 b.
 To create a binary mask for easy segmentation, threshold the resulting image that highlights leaf and non-leaf regions, and refine the mask by applying erosion to smooth the boundaries
+Critical: The threshold value for masking the white background can be adjusted as needed for individual cases.
+It significantly affects the quality of the segmentation.

 ```python
 _, mask = cv2.threshold(reference_pic, 1, 1, cv2.THRESH_BINARY_INV)
 mask = cv2.erode(mask, np.ones((3, 3), np.uint8))